-Credit risk is the risk of loss arising from customers' or counterparties' failure to fulfill their financial and contractual obligations in accordance to the agreed terms.
-It stems primarily from the Group's lending, trade finance and its funding, investment and trading activities from on- and off-balance sheet transactions.
+Credit risk is the risk of loss arising from customersqor counterpartiesqfailure to fulfill their financial and contractual obligations in accordance with the agreed terms.
+It stems primarily from the Groups lending, trade finance and its funding, investment and trading activities from on- and off-balance sheet transactions.

 Credit risk management is conducted in a holistic manner.
-Credit underwriting standards are articulated in an approved Group credit policy which is developed for the assurance of asset quality that is in line with the Group's risk appetite.
-Industry best practices are instilled in the continual updating of the Group credit policy including independent assessment of credit proposals, assignment of rating and adoption of multi-tiered delegated lending authorities spanning from individuals to credit approving committees.
+Credit underwriting standards are articulated in an approved Group Credit Policy and Group Credit Guidelines which are developed for the assurance of asset quality that is in line with the Group risk appetite.
+Industry best practices are instilled in the continual updating of the Group Credit Policy and Group Credit Guidelines including independent assessment of credit proposals, assignment of rating and adoption of multi-tiered delegated lending authorities spanning from individuals to credit approving committees.